ghzserg/zmod/README.md

 ## Support Development

-Since people have been asking, I accept donations but please remember that I work on zmod for fun and not for the money.
+Since people have been asking, I accept donations but please remember that I work on zMod for fun and not for the money.
 I will not accept donations to work on specific bugs or features.

 [Sponsor](https://github.com/ghzserg/zmod/wiki/Sponsor)